RosarioB/account_abstraction_alchemy/README.md

 # Execute a User Operation
 In this branch we execute a basic user operation.
+We firstly First start the local Hardhat blockchain with:

+`npx hardhat node`

-We firstly deploy the EntryPoint and the Account Factory with:
+Then we deploy the EntryPoint and the Account Factory with:

 `npx hardhat ignition deploy ignition/modules/Module.js`